 In short, this cleansing foam washes off all the dirt, surface oils and also calms any redness from skin sensitisation.
 Does not feel a bit stripping and maintains hydration where the oily areas do not feel sticky and dry areas do not get flaky.
 Just onething that has to be well understood is the mentioning of the word “Purifying” does not have much to do with acneic skin.

-Verdict– The Hera Purifying Cleansing Foam is already added to my next shopping list because of it’s balancing action on dry combo skin, providing a smooth, soft touch and still being able to clean very well.
+The Hera Purifying Cleansing Foam is already added to my next shopping list because of it’s balancing action on dry combo skin, providing a smooth, soft touch and still being able to clean very well.
 It may not work on very dry skin types.
 People with very sensitive skin should use this product as a trial before purchasing as it does have fragrance.
 And do not expect this cleanser to wash off makeup completely.

 Have you tried this cleanser or other products from Hera?
 How were your experiences with them?
-I would like to know what other cleansing foams are your favourites.

 (Full Size product image owned by Hera)